kyma-project/btp-manager/docs/operations.md

 kubectl delete btpoperator {BTPOPERATOR_CR_NAME}
 ```

-The command triggers deletion of module resources in the cluster.
-By default, existing Service Instances or Service Bindings blocks the deletion.
-To unblock it you need to remove existing Service Instances and Service Bindings.
-Then, after reconciliation time (at most 15 min) BTP Operator resource will be gone.
+The command triggers the deletion of the module resources in the cluster.
+By default, the existing Service Instances or Service Bindings block the deletion.
+To unblock it, you must remove the existing Service Instances and Service Bindings.
+Then, after a maximum of 15-minute reconciliation time, the BTP Operator resource is gone.

-You can force the deletion by adding a label to the BTP Operator resource:
+You can force the deletion by adding this label to the BTP Operator resource:
 ```
 force-delete: "true"
 ```
-If the label exists, all existing Service Instance and Service Bindings will be deleted automatically.
+If you use the label, all the existing Service Instances and Service Bindings are deleted automatically.

 At first, the deprovisioning process tries to perform the deletion in a hard delete mode.
 It tries to delete all
 Service Bindings and Service Instances across all Namespaces.
 The time limit for the hard delete is 20 minutes.